Discover How Self-Care Can Help You Heal from a Toxic Relationship

 • Nourishing yourself with foods that energize you

-• Drinking water and honoring your body’s needs
+• Drinking water and honoring your body’s signals

 • Spending time in nature